Five(-ish) things to do and see around La Danasha

 You can visit the castle and learn about its historical significance, then take a pleasant walk in its park (which, fun fact, harbours a miniature replica of the Lourdes grotto (!)) and onward to the path along the Loire.

 The river banks are a nice spot for a picnic, weather permitting.
 A path takes you also through the fields behind the castle and through a Natura 2000 classified site comprising several ponds and usually full of birds, which is a bit unexpected in the middle of the city!
 (Click here for more information about the park).
+Another way to get there is to walk along the Sange river, a prime spot for fishermen.

 Don’t leave Sully-sur-Loire without getting a drink or ice-cream at the terrace of L’Arcatène.
 Bicycle aficionados will love the collection of old bicycles kept in this former factory where Helyett bikes used to be produced.
 L’Arcatène also rents out bicycles for a half-day or by the day, so you can get a taste of the Loire à Vélo from Sully-sur-Loire.